 Helping you settle ongoing disagreements so everyone can move forward.

-Sometimes it’s useful to have an experienced mediator in the room to ensure productive negotiations.
+Sometimes it’s useful to have an experienced mediator in the room (or the Zoom Room) to ensure productive negotiations.

 What is Mediation?

 Mediation is a structured, confidential process in which a trained, neutral mediator helps parties in conflict negotiate a mutually agreeable settlement of their dispute.

 In other words, mediators help people have respectful, productive conversations so they can work out solutions to their disagreements.

 Because mediated agreements are the result of the parties voluntarily working together, compliance rates are very high.
 People are more likely to follow through on what they agreed to do!

 The process is also more efficient, cheaper, faster, and less adversarial than having lawyers battle it out in court.
 Mediation communications are protected by law so parties can feel comfortable engaging in good faith negotiations without risk.